Events and Competitions

 Entrepreneurship Panel: A Virtual Discussion with Entrepreneurs of Color at the Gillings School

 The panel discussion focused on the successes and systemic barriers experienced by entrepreneurs of color.
 Panelists shared their experiences starting public health consultancies, empowering girls, and building resilience in rural communities.
-Please support their ventures: Pillar Consulting Group, ScitoVation, Health Girls Save the World, Rural Opportunity Institute and Not a Host.
+Please support their ventures: Pillar Consulting Group, ScitoVation, Health Girls Save the World, Rural Opportunity Institute and initiatives like Not a Host.
+This event was co-sponsored by the Alumni Inclusive Excellence Committee.
 A recording of the webinar can be found here.

 Gillings School Virtual Pitch Competition (November 2020)